simpleinjector/Documentation/source/aspnetintegration.rst

             // Cross-wire ASP.NET services (if any).
 For instance: container.RegisterSingleton(app.ApplicationServices.GetService<ILoggerFactory>());

+            // The following registers a Func<T> delegate that can be injected as singleton,
+            // and on invocation resolves a MVC IViewBufferScope service for that request. container.RegisterSingleton<Func<IViewBufferScope>>(
+                app.GetRequestService<IViewBufferScope>);

-            // NOTE: Prevent cross-wired instances as much as possible.
+            // NOTE: Do prevent cross-wired instances as much as possible.
             // See: https://simpleinjector.org/blog/2016/07/
         }
     }